breadwallet/breadwallet-core/Java/README.md

 # Build outputs

 Build outputs can be found under the **build** subdirectory of the individual sub-projects (ex: *./corenative-android/build*).

+# A Word About JRE Modules

+The build system currently only builds **corenative-jre** and **corecrypto-jre** for the host platform.
+We are relying on the Gradle native plugins for builds and they do not support building for other platforms at the moment (see [issue](https://github.com/gradle/gradle-native/issues/1031)).

+At some point, multiplatform builds will be supported for those core modules; whether that is due to Gradle adding proper support or a different build solution being used is to be determined.

 # Deprecated